transitionnetwork/transition_pse/README.md

 transition_pse
 ==============

-The Project Sharing Engine (PSE) widget view, entry and admin module
+The Project Sharing Engine (PSE) widget view, entry and admin module.
+Provides core logic and pages for the PSE.